PITI: What It Is And What It Means For Your Mortgage

 Once they’ve calculated it, they’ll compare your PITI to your income to ensure that you’re not dramatically increasing your debt-to-income ratio (DTI) and can afford to pay off your mortgage.

 PITI And The 28% Rule

-While you can calculate your PITI by hand, Quicken Loans® has online tools that can simplify the process.
-Our Mortgage Calculator will compute your potential monthly mortgage payments and allow you to see the breakdown of your PITI.
-However, using this tool will require you to already have a sense of your home price, down payment and interest rate, as well as your potential annual taxes and insurance.
+While you can calculate your PITI by hand, Rocket Mortgage® has online tools that can simplify the process.
+Our Mortgage Calculators will compute your potential monthly mortgage payments and allow you to see the breakdown of your PITI.
+However, using this tool will require you to estimate your home price, down payment, interest rate and your potential annual taxes and insurance.

-Since your monthly mortgage payments will consist of your principal, interest, tax and insurance costs, it’s advantageous to calculate your PITI at the outset of your home buying journey.
-Instead of wasting time seeing homes you can’t afford, knowing your PITI will enable you to focus your search on the homes that are actually within your price range.
-If you would like to learn more about your options, create a Rocket Mortgage® account or speak to a home loan expert by calling (800) 251-9080.
+Since your monthly mortgage payments will consist of your principal, interest, tax and insurance costs, it’s smart to calculate your PITI at the start of your home buying journey.
+Instead of wasting time seeing homes you can’t afford, knowing your PITI will enable you to focus your search on the homes that are within your price range.

 Before you start your home buying journey, make sure you have a comprehensive understanding of the financial responsibilities that come with homeownership.
 If you only have enough funds saved to cover the principal and interest and haven’t considered saving for taxes and insurance, buying a home could be a bigger financial headache than you had anticipated.